-Table 6: Subglacial Geology, Sediments and Ecosystems Planning Matrix 2013-2023
+Table 6: Subglacial Geology, Sediments and Ecosystems Planning Matrix 2014-2024

-Acquisition of the Rapid Access Ice Drill (RAID) will enable discovery of the nature of the unexplored lithosphere underlying the Greenland and Antarctic Ice Sheets.
+Acquisition of the Rapid Access Ice Drill (RAID) and the Agile Sub-Ice Geologic drill will enable discovery of the nature of the unexplored lithosphere underlying the Greenland and Antarctic Ice Sheets.
 Bedrock, sediments and ecosystems existing within and beneath ice sheets have remained largely unexplored because of the lack of rapid access drills.
-Until the RAID is developed, investigation of the geology beneath thin ice is possible using the Koci drill.
+Until the RAID is developed, investigation of the geology beneath thin ice will be possible when the Agile Sub-Ice Geologic drill is complete.